-Our API Portal generator will create an API console like the one below for every endpoint in the API.
-The API console shows how to call the endpoint using the SDK.
+Our API Portal generator will create an API explorer/API code playground like the one below for every endpoint in the API.
+The API explorer shows how to call the endpoint using the SDK.
 This helps the API consumer to get started quickly with using the API.

 Some of the features include:

 - Calling the API from the code playground

 - Change arguments before calling the API (including authentication info)

 - Code samples are reactive: they change with user input

 - API response body and headers will be shown after API call

 - Create a sample app with complete code for initializing the SDK and calling the API (see the sample below)